XingyuQu/muon-finetune/README.md

 ### NanoChat — `nanochat/`

 Pretrain a 561M depth-20 transformer on FineWeb-Edu, then fine-tune on WikiText-2 to study optimizer mismatch.
-Setup, the 5-step reproduction pipeline (pretraining → WikiText LR sweep → best-LR trajectory runs → spectral analysis), output layout, and which artefacts are gitignored vs. regenerable are all documented in [`nanochat/README.md`](nanochat/README.md).
+Setup, the 5-step reproduction pipeline (pretraining → WikiText LR sweep → best-LR trajectory runs → spectral analysis), and output layout are all documented in [`nanochat/README.md`](nanochat/README.md).

 ### T5-GLUE — `t5_glue/`